Bounding the benefit of adaptivity in quantum metrology using the relative fidelity: Algorithm for numerically finding the minimum relative fidelity

 \item We now detail the update rule for finding new bounds.
 The point giving rise to the current lower bound on $F_{\mathrm{out},\mathrm{min}}(f)$, which we will label $P_1$ for ease, touches $D$ faces.
 For each of these faces, we know the point at which a hyperplane parallel to them is tangential to $\mathcal{S}$.
 Pick the one that is furthest from $P_1$ and add it to $\mathcal{P}$.
-This will add a face to $\mathcal{F}$ and change $D-1$ of the existing faces.
-Repeat steps 3 to 5 for each of the faces affected.
+This will remove a face from $\mathcal{F}$ and add $D$ new ones.
+The vertices of each of the new faces are the vertices of the old face with one of them replaced by the new point each time.
+Repeat steps 3 to 5 for each of the new faces.

 \item Repeat step 6 until the desired level of precision is achieved.
 Divide by the input fidelity, $f$, to obtain bounds on $F_{R,\mathrm{min}}(f)$. \end{enumerate}

 Since each iteration can only improve the lower bound on $F_{\mathrm{out},\mathrm{min}}(f)$ (or leave it unchanged) and $\mathcal{R}$ will model $\mathcal{S}$ increasingly well as the number of points increases, it is evident that the bound obtained using this algorithm will converge to the true value asymptotically in the number of iterations.
 We have no guarantee, however, about the rate of convergence.